nithyadharmar/TicketCounter/README.md

 # TicketCounter App does the following functionalities:

-1. The system have two separate views, one for a counter manager and the other for customers.
+1. This system have two separate views, one for a counter manager and the other for customers.

 2. The customer View: (https://nithya-ticket-counter.herokuapp.com/)